fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 12: January 13th, 2018

+**Today's Progress:** Advanced #Javascript - Build fun quiz game in the console
+- Create a couple of questions using the constructor
+- The answers from which the player can choose the correct one
+- Store them all inside an array
+- Select one random question and log it on the console, together with the possible answers (each question should have a number) to be continued tomorrow...

+**Thoughts:**
+- Pretty much practising what I have learned in previous lectures.
+- Banging my head back and forth for the notes.

+**Link to work:** None

 ### Day 11: January 12th, 2018

 **Today's Progress:** Advanced #Javascript - Objects and Functions